binsync/binsync/README.md

 **NOTE: you must pip install binsync to the python interpreter used in your decompiler**.

-### Manual
+## Manual Install

+If you were able to use the built-in Python script, skip this.
-If you are unable to install BinSync with the script above, you are probably on Windows.
+If you are unable to install using the earlier method, you are probably on Windows.
 In that case, installing BinSync is a two-step process.
 1. Install the core with the Python version associated with your decompiler: `pip3 install binsync`
 2. Install the decompiler plugin directly into your decompilers `plugin` folder.